Mamadou208/mw-react/README.md

 ## Installation ##

+To work out your own solution I suggest creating your own branch.

 To get this project up and running you will need a couple of node modules:
  * react
  * prop-types